andris9/hoodiecrow/plugins/STORAGE-PLUGIN.md

 The returned `mailbox` object has the following properties and methods.
 All callbacks are of the signature `function(err,data)`

-* `getFolder(name,callback)`: get folder in this mailbox whose name matches `name`.
+* `getFolder(path,callback)`: get folder in this mailbox whose path matches `path`.
 Will pass `data` to the callback as an array of folder objects, or an empty array if none found.
 If the folder cannot be selected, callback `err` as `{noselect: true}`
-* `namespace(path,callback)`: get the namespace for the given path.
-Returned object should be null if not found, or an object with a `separator` property to indicate the separator.
-* `matchFolders(namespace,name,callback)`: search for folders whose name includes `name` in namespace `namespace`.
-If `namespace` is blank, searches the default namespace for this user, including INBOX.
-Should return folder objects.
-* `createFolder(name,callback)`: create a new folder in this mailbox with the name `name`.
+* `createFolder(path,callback)`: create a new folder in this mailbox with the path `path`.
 Will pass `data` to the callback as a new `folder` object.
 If creation fails, pass an error to the callback.
-* `delFolder(name, callback)`: delete the named folder with all of its messages.
+* `delFolder(path, callback)`: delete the named folder at `path` with all of its messages.
 If it fails, pass an error to the `err` argument of the callback.
-* `renameFolder(folder,name,callback)`: change the name of the named folder to `newName`.
+* `delFolder(source, destination, callback)`: rename the named folder at `source` with the new path `destination`.
 If it fails, pass an error to the `err` argument of the callback.
 * `createMessage(folder,content,callback)`: add a message to the named folder with the content object `content`.
 If it fails, pass an error to the `err` argument of the callback.
-* `listMessages(folder,callback)`: retrieve an array of the IDs of all messages in the named folder, or an empty array for none.
-Pass the array to the callback as the `data` argument.
-* `getMessages(folder,ids,[options,]callback)`: retrieve actual message objects with their data for the given `ids` from the named folder.
-Pass the resultant `message` objects to the `data` argument of the callback.
-See below for details.
-* `getMessageRange(folder,range,isUid,callback)`: retrieve actual message objects with their data based on a `range` from a given folder.
-The `range` is index, unless `isUid` is `true`, in which case it is UID(s).
-Pass the resultant `message` objects to the `data` argument of the callback.
-See below for details.
-* `delMessage(folder,id,callback)`: delete this message.
-If it deletes or moves to trash is dependent on the implementation.
-* `moveMessage(folder,newFolder,id,callback)`: move this message to another folder.
-You must provide another `folder` object, normally retrieved via `mailbox.find(folderName, callback)`.
-* `copyMessage(folder,newFolder,id,callback)`: move this message to another folder.
-You must provide another `folder` object, normally retrieved via `mailbox.find(folderName, callback)`.
-* `readMessage(folder,id,read,callback)`: mark this message as read, if `read` is `true`, or unread, if `read` is false.
-Marking an already read message as read (`true`) is *not* an error, nor is marking an unread message as unread (`false`).
-* `starMessage(folder,id,star,callback)`: mark this message as starred, if `star` is `true`, or unstarred, if `star` is false.
-Marking an already starred message as starred (`true`) is *not* an error, nor is marking an unstarred message as unstarred (`false`).
-* `addFlags(folder,id,isUid,flags,callback)`: add the flags in `flags` to message(s) `id` in folder `folder`. `id` is index in the folder if `isUid` is false or undefined, UID if `true`. `flags` must be an array of String flags. `id` must be array of IDs.
+* `addFlags(folder,ids,isUid,flags,callback)`: add the flags in `flags` to message(s) `ids` in folder `folder`. `ids` is index in the folder if `isUid` is false or undefined, or the UID of the messages if `true`. `ids` is a string in the format to match a range of messages.
+See below "Range of Messages". `flags` must be an array of String flags.
 If the message(s) or folder do not exist, return an error.
 If the flags already exist on message, do not return an error, as this call should be idempotent. `data` returned in the callback should be an array of changed messages, each of which should be an object with the properties `index`, `uid` and `flags`.
-* `replaceFlags(folder,id,isUid,flags,callback)`: replace all of the flags in `flags` on message `id` in folder `folder` with `flags`. `id` is index in the folder if `isUid` is false or undefined, UID if `true`. `flags` must be an array of String flags. `id` must be an array of IDs.
-If the message(s) or folder do not exist, return an error. `data` returned in the callback should be an array of changed messages, each of which should be an object with the properties `index`, `uid` and `flags`.
-* `removeFlags(folder,id,isUid,flags,callback)`: remove the flags in `flags` from message `id` in folder `folder`. `id` is index in the folder if `isUid` is false or undefined, UID if `true`. `flags` must be an array of String flags. `id` must be an array of IDs.
+* `removeFlags(folder,ids,isUid,flags,callback)`: remove the flags in `flags` from message(s) `ids` in folder `folder`. `ids` is index in the folder if `isUid` is false or undefined, UID if `true`. `ids` is a string in the format to match a range of messages.
+See below "Range of Messages". `flags` must be an array of String flags.
 If the message(s) or folder do not exist, return an error.
 If the flags do not exist on message, do not return an error, as this call should be idempotent. `data` returned in the callback should be an array of changed messages, each of which should be an object with the properties `index`, `uid` and `flags`.
+* `replaceFlags(folder,ids,isUid,flags,callback)`: replace all of the flags in `flags` on message(s) `ids` in folder `folder` with `flags`. `ids` is index in the folder if `isUid` is false or undefined, UID if `true`. `ids` is a string in the format to match a range of messages.
+See below "Range of Messages". `flags` must be an array of String flags.
+If the message(s) or folder do not exist, return an error. `data` returned in the callback should be an array of changed messages, each of which should be an object with the properties `index`, `uid` and `flags`.
-* `addProperties(folder,id,isUid,properties,callback)`: add the properties in `properties` to message(s) `id` in folder `folder`. `id` is index in the folder if `isUid` is false or undefined, UID if `true`. `properties` must be a hash of String properties. `id` must be array of IDs.
+* `addProperties(folder,ids,isUid,properties,callback)`: add the properties in `properties` to message(s) `ids` in folder `folder`. `ids` is index in the folder if `isUid` is false or undefined, UID if `true`. `ids` is a string in the format to match a range of messages.
+See below "Range of Messages". `properties` must be a hash of String properties.
 If the message(s) or folder do not exist, return an error.
 If the properties already exist on message, do not return an error, as this call should be idempotent.
-* `replaceProperties(folder,id,isUid,properties,callback)`: replace all of the properties in `properties` on message `id` in folder `folder` with `properties`. `id` is index in the folder if `isUid` is false or undefined, UID if `true`. `properties` must be a hash of String flags. `id` must be an array of IDs.
-* `removeProperties(folder,id,isUid,properties,callback)`: remove the properties in `properties` from message `id` in folder `folder`. `id` is index in the folder if `isUid` is false or undefined, UID if `true`. `properties` must be an array of String properties. `id` must be an array of IDs.
+* `removeProperties(folder,ids,isUid,properties,callback)`: remove the properties in `properties` from message `ids` in folder `folder`. `ids` is index in the folder if `isUid` is false or undefined, UID if `true`. `ids` is a string in the format to match a range of messages.
+See below "Range of Messages". `properties` must be an array of String properties.
 If the message(s) or folder do not exist, return an error.
+* `replaceProperties(folder,ids,isUid,properties,callback)`: replace all of the properties in `properties` on message(s) `ids` in folder `folder` with `properties`. `ids` is index in the folder if `isUid` is false or undefined, UID if `true`. `ids` is a string in the format to match a range of messages.
+See below "Range of Messages". `properties` must be a hash of String flags.
+* `namespace(path,callback)`: get the namespace for the given path.
+Returned object should be null if not found, or an object with a `separator` property to indicate the separator.
+* `getNamespaces(callback)`: List the available namespaces.
+* `matchFolders(namespace,name,callback)`: search for folders whose name includes `name` in namespace `namespace`.
+If `namespace` is blank, searches the default namespace for this user, including INBOX.
+Should return folder objects.
+* `renameFolder(folder,name,callback)`: change the name of the named folder to `newName`.
+If it fails, pass an error to the `err` argument of the callback.
+* `getMessageRange(path,range,isUid,callback)`: retrieve actual message objects with their data based on a `range` from a given folder `path`.
+The `range` is index, unless `isUid` is `true`, in which case it is UID(s).
+Pass the resultant `message` objects to the `data` argument of the callback.
+See below for details of a message range.
 * `setFolderSpecialUse(folder,flags,callback)`: Set this folder to be special use, per RFC6514, for the given array of flags.
-* `expunge(folder,ignoreSelf,ignoreExists,callback)`: Expunge deleted messages from a given folder.
-* `getNamespaces(callback)`: List the available namespaces.
 * `searchMessages(folder,query,callback)`: retrieve an array of the IDs - both index and UID - of all messages in the named `folder` that match the search `query`, or an empty array for none.
 Pass an array of objects to the callback as the `data` argument.
 See below for search details.
 * `subscribeFolder(path,callback)`: subscribe to a given folder.
 Should return `err` if there is an error, specifically if the folder is invalid, does not exist or is not selectable or subscribable, `null` otherwise.
+* `expunge(folder,ignoreSelf,ignoreExists,callback)`: Expunge deleted messages from a given folder.

 #### Methods